sugimotot/btsdoc-portal/developers/6_apis/object_ids.md

 #### Examples - Accounts

+The BitShares blockchain users are requires to register each account with a unique username and a public key on the blockchain.
+The blockchain assigns an incremental user id and offers to resolve the name-to-id pair.

 | Object ID | Translates to |
 |----------|----------------|
 | 2.6.80 | # implementation space / account-balance / id: 80 |